Lemoncode/redux-by-sample/01 HelloRedux/readme.md

 - Install react, react-dom, redux libraries.
 - Install react, react-dom, redux typescript definitions.
-- Update the index.html to create a placeholder for the react components
+- Update the index.html to create a placeholder for the react components.
 - Create a HelloWorld component.
-- Create an _app.tsx_ as entry point.
+- Create an _main.tsx_ as entry point.
 - Create the react-dom entry point _main.tsx_.
 - Create a reducer (it will hold user name).
 - Wire it up.
 - Create a HelloworldContainer component and perform the connections.
-- Include this HelloworldContainer component in the _app.tsx_
+- Include this HelloworldContainer component in the _main.tsx_

 # Prerequisites